hmcts/azure-subscriptions/README.md

 These resources are managed and maintained in another repository: [hmcts/azure-enterprise-acme](https://github.com/hmcts/azure-enterprise-acme)

-Any updates to ACME resources should be managed there.
+Whilst there are dependencies on this repository, any updates specific to ACME resources should be managed there.